wmt-terminology-task/wmt-terminology-task.github.io/index.md

 - Translations should be in the form that text is normally published, e.g. recased and detokenised.
 - Each team is permitted to submit a maximum of 7 systems.
 If you are submitting multiple systems, we kindly request that you submit each system individually.
 In addition, we need you to indicate the primary system.
 - Submissions should be uploaded by deadline stated above.
 - If you have any questions regarding to the submission, please send an email to [wmt-terminology@googlegroups.com](mailto:wmt-terminology@googlegroups.com).
+You can also contact the [organizers directly](mailto:eleanorjiang630@gmail.com,vilem.zouhar@gmail.com) with a private inquiry.

 ## Submission Format